 - Frequently Asked Questions (FAQs)

-- Regulated entities and licensed persons must file the Certification of Compliance for calendar year 2018 no later than February 15, 2019.
+- Regulated entities and licensed persons must file the Certification of Compliance for calendar year 2019 between January 1, 2020, and February 15, 2020.

 How to File

 The DFS Cybersecurity Portal has been redesigned to assist you with your filings.
 To ensure that filings are matched to the appropriate Covered Entity or licensed person, we encourage the use of an identifying number when filing.
 Identifying numbers are: New York State License number, NAIC/NY Entity number, NMLS number or Institution number.
 Please make sure that you have your license number available when you make your filing.
 A look-up feature is included in the Portal for anyone who does not know which number to use.